MikeFan1433/DataCamp-/README.md

 # DataCamp-
-This repository stores the projects I have completed in DataCamp website, including Python, R and SQL
+This repository stores the projects I have completed at the DataCamp website, including the lanaguages of Python, R and SQL